dmitrychebayewski/airrotterdam/README.md

 ## [Air Quality Monitor (Rotterdam)](https://air-rotterdam.ew.r.appspot.com)

-Air Quality Monitor is single page web application.
-Its purpose is to give users an impression about the quality of air we are re breathing in the Netherlands.
+Air Quality Monitor is a single-page web application.
+It gives an impression of the quality of the air in the Netherlands.

-The idea of this app was to give an insight about the air quality near Ahoy, Zuidplein in Rotterdam, so that the guests of the Eurovision Song Contest 2020 that hopefully will take place at Ahoy Congress,
-could be aware of the environment.

-Due to the outbreak of Covid-19 in the Netherlands many activities were put on hold.
+Due to the outbreak of Covid-19 in the Netherlands, the Government put activities in the Netherlands on hold.
+My friends and I had questions.
-I asked myself, how significant the effect of our smart lock down on the air quality could be, especially, reduction of pollutants emission.
-Could one see the difference between "now" and one year old data?
+How does the lockdown impact the emission of known air pollutants?
+Is the air quality around the Zuidplein area in Rotterdam different from the air quality in some other neighborhoods in Rotterdam?
+How good is the air quality in any region of the Netherlands?

-To answer this question, I added a feature that travels the app in time and compared the real-time and historical measurements.
+To answer this and many related questions, I added a feature that travels the app in time and compares the real-time and historical measurements.

-Then, I added the feature that compares the quality of air in any part of Netherlands with measurements, taken in Rotterdam and median values in South Holland.
+Then, I added the feature that compares the air quality in any part of the Netherlands with the values measured in Rotterdam and median measurements in South Holland.

-Finally, I developed the feature that finds out the most polluted locations in the country (Top 7) by each polluting component.
+Finally, there is the feature that finds out the most polluted locations in the country (Top 7) by each polluting component.

-Now let's dive in details of UI.
+Now let's dive into the details of UI.

 Once you open the [application](https://air-rotterdam.ew.r.appspot.com) page, the browser page will look like this: